 But if I hadn’t checked them for Squash Vine borer a couple of weeks earlier I may not have had any squash vines to grow.

 Squash Vine borers are disgusting, white, maggoty creatures that burrow into the stem of squash vines.
-The pests overwinter in the soil and when the time is right in the spring they emerge and proceed to lay eggs on their favourite plants; squash, zucchini and pumpkins.
+The pests overwinter in the soil and when the time is right in the spring they emerge, turn into moths and proceed to lay eggs at the base of their favourite plants; squash, zucchini and pumpkins.

 Once inside the stem, the squash vine borer continues to eat the inside of the stem hollowing it out until the plant eventually wilts and dies a surprisingly rapid death.